storj/design-docs/20240129-satellite-managed-encryption.md

 * strict requirements for how the key-management store is built and accessed should be defined
 * we should keep a path open for users who want to create projects using path encryption and user-managed encryption passphrases
 * what happens if the project encryption passphrase is leaked?
 Is there a way to migrate data to use a new, secure passphrase, e.g. with server-side copy?
+* we should have a clear UI cues for users to understand the implications of creating a project with satellite-managed encryption

 ### Observability